ratnanil/Songs/Readme.md

 ![image](https://user-images.githubusercontent.com/12532091/212983581-9e58003a-c443-4f61-9f19-0eaa16b7d340.png)

-(the fretboard is very pixallated since its only a tiny portion of a large image, I would need to debug this first).
+(the fretboard is very pixellated since its only a tiny portion of a large image, I would need to debug this first). h